Lorenzo Dickmann

-Lorenzo Maria Dickmann (born 24 September 1996) is an Italian professional footballer who plays as a right-back for club Bari.
+Lorenzo Maria Dickmann (born 24 September 1996) is an Italian professional footballer who plays as a right-back for Super League Greece club OFI.

 Club career

 On 2 September 2019, he joined Chievo on a season-long loan.

 On 31 August 2023, Dickmann joined Brescia on loan with an option to buy.
 On 14 July 2024, Brescia exercised their option to make the transfer permanent.

 On 9 July 2025, Dickmann moved to Bari on a two-year contract.

+On 10 August 2026, Dickmann moved to OFI on a two-year contract, after being released as a free agent.
+He scored his first goal ten days later, during the first of the two UEFA Europa League playoff legs against CSKA Sofia.